9diov/Gruber-Interview/README.md

 Only very basic input checking is implemented.
 There is no check on whether a user actually exists when doing an action (as we would need a proper authentication scheme for it).

+There are only two SQL tables, one for drivers and one for passengers.
+As it stands, there are little differences between one table for both type of users, or two different tables.
+Considering the case with only two kind of users, I choose the two separate table choice as there should be magnitudes more passengers than drivers.

 ## Why twisted
 Just in case you are not familiar with twisted, it provides the event-loop async model similar to node for Python.